 Certificates of Completion and Continuing Education Credits will be awarded to participants who attend all 6 plenary sessions, complete all required learning activities, score 80% or higher on each weekly quiz, and complete the course evaluation form and certificate request form.
 6 hours of continuing education credit will be awarded upon completion of this course through ASWB and NBCC.
 12 hours of continuing education credit will be awarded upon completion of this course through NAADAC.
 Certificates will be emailed directly to participants roughly two weeks after the completion of the final webcast.

 If you need accommodations for disability, please contact C4’s Managing Director, Rachel Ehly, email@example.com.

 C4 Innovates, Provider #1457, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education ACE program.
 C4 Innovates maintains responsibility for the program.
-ASWB Approval Period: 10/17/2020-10/17/2023.
+ASWB Approval Period: 10/17/2017 to 10/17/2020.
 Social workers should contact their regulatory board to determine course approval.
-Social workers participating in this course will receive 6 continuing education clock hours.
+Social workers participating in this course will receive 6 hours continuing education clock hours.

 C4 Innovates has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6576.
 Programs that do not qualify for NBCC credit are clearly identified.
 C4 Innovates is solely responsible for all aspects of the programs.

-This course has been approved by C4 Innovates, as a NAADAC Approved Education Provider, for educational credits.
-NAADAC Provider #100990, C4 Innovates is responsible for all aspects of their programming.
+This course has been approved by C4 Innovates as a NAADAC Approved Education Provider, for educational credits.
+NAADAC Provider #100990, C4 Innovates is responsible for all aspects of their programing.